richmahn/en_ta/translate/figs-yousingular/sub-title.md

-How do I know if the word 'you' is singular?
+How do I know if the word ‘you’ is singular?